StanleyBromley-France/Comp3015-30/README.md

 # OpenGL Scene Renderer

 This project is an OpenGL-based scene renderer that demonstrates advanced rendering techniques including toon shading, normal mapping, HDR rendering, and bloom effects.
-It leverages GLSL shaders, framebuffer objects (FBOs), and interactive camera controls to create a dynamic 3D scene featuring a rotating car, a textured platform, and a skybox.
+It leverages GLSL shaders, framebuffer objects (FBOs), and interactive camera controls to create a dynamic 3D scene featuring a rotating car, a  platform, and a skybox.

 Development of this project was perfomed using Visual Studio 2022 on a pc using windows 10